Frequently Asked Questions About Ketamine Treatments

 What should I do to prepare for my ketamine treatment sessions?
 What should I do after my ketamine treatment sessions?

 Your provider will discuss intake and discharge instructions with you before your treatments as well as provide you with paper copies of these instructions in detail.
 One of the many benefits of working with Wyoming Wellness Center: we have ketamine treatments down to an art, and we have the licensure and knowledge to back up what we do.
 We will make sure you feel prepared every step of the way!
+We will provide you with a psychedelic workbook to utilize during your ketamine therapies.

 What safety precautions do I need to take before my treatment?